 Our kids (ages 6 & 4) enjoy helping around the house, and each child has their own set of chores.
 Some days the kids get them done and then excitedly come running to tell me that they accomplished with a massive smile because of their achievement.
 It warms my heart when this happens.
 Then there are other days when I must tell them to do their chores multiple times, which leads to me being the nagging mom and sometimes a not so pleasant conversation.
-Recently, my son mentioned he felt defeated when I asked him to do his chores because he had failed not to remember to do them on his own.
-He took the initiative to suggest that I make him a reminder list and I thought that was a great idea, so that is precisely what we did.
+My son recently mentioned he felt defeated when I asked him to do his chores because he had failed not to remember to do them on his own.
+He took the initiative to suggest that I make him a reminder list, and I thought that was a great idea, so that is precisely what we did.

 I sat down with the kids, and we talked about the different things that need to be done around the house daily/weekly.
 The kids were excited to help mom come up with our new chore charts.
-We made two different charts a daily chart and a weekly chart.
+We made two different charts, a daily chart, and a weekly chart.
 I laminated the charts so that we can use dry erase markers on them.
 (FREE Downloads of these charts available)

 I made picture icons for the different chores, laminated them, and cut them out.
-Then I put Velcro adhesives (available at the dollar store, or tape works great also) on the back of each chore icon, and placed Velcro adhesive on the chart in the chore boxes so that we can change out chores as needed.
+Then I put Velcro adhesives (available at the dollar store, or tape works great also) on the back of each chore icon and placed Velcro adhesive on the chart in the chore boxes so that we can change out chores as needed.
 For the weekly chart, I highlighted in yellow the days that each core needs to be completed.

 Each day as my kids complete the chore, they use a dry erase marker to “X” the chore box for that day.
-This works great because it helps me to see what chores have been done, and they are reminded what chores to do without me having to tell them.
+This works great because it helps me see what chores have been done, and they are reminded what chores to do without me having to tell them.
 They are rewarded for completing their chores at the end of the week.
 We give each child $2.00 a week if they have completed their chores.